Japan vows "concrete" steps to cut Iran oil reliance

 U.S. officials sounded more optimistic, saying they will focus more on China's actions than on its public statements.

-However, China has reduced crude purchases from Iran for January and February in a dispute over contract-pricing terms.
+However, China has reduce crude purchases from Iran for January and February as it dispute contract pricing terms.

-India faces pressure to cut crude purchases from Iran, but policy and industry officials have sent mixed messages on future plans with one unnamed cabinet minister on Thursday saying the country would continue to do business with Tehran.

 The European Union is more sympathetic to U.S. pressure on Iran.
-EU foreign ministers are expected to agree on a ban on imports of Iranian crude oil on January 23.
+EU foreign minister are expected to agree on a ban on imports of Iranian crude oil on January 23.

+Japan is concerned the new sanctions could drive up oil prices, dealing a blow to its economy, which is recovering from an earthquake, tsunami and nuclear power disaster in 2011 that has left it more reliant on imported energy sources.

-(Additional reporting by Osamu Tsukimori and Lucy Hornby and Rachelle Younglai in Washington; Editing by Tomasz Janowski, Ed Lane, Neil Fullick and Jan Paschal)
+(Additional reporting by Osamu Tsukimori and Lucy Hornby; Editing by Tomasz Janowski and Neil Fullick)